AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/AdditionalNotes.md

 ## Steps

-1. Begin by running the entire "Before the HOL"
+1. Begin by running the entire `Before the HOL`

     In this step, you will deploy the VMs for SQL Server and the Web No matter what subscription you are on, this should work as expected/outlined